Quick Read: Summary of key reasons to say no to the mine — researched and validated by CEA Foundation/MineWatch researchers.

 The company that wants to open the mine can’t be trusted.

 Why?
 Rise Gold is a 16-year-old company that has never opened a mine and never made a profit.
-Their CEO’s last company polluted tribal waters, went bankrupt, and left Canadians with a bill to pay for cleanup.
-Their CEO is currently on trial in Canada on charges related to spills at that mine.
+The trustworthiness of Ben Mossman, the former Rise Gold CEO who drove this project until September 2023, has been a major cause of concern.
+His last company polluted tribal waters, went bankrupt, and left Canadians with a bill to pay for cleanup.
+Mossman was found guilty in Canadian court of 13 charges of environment crimes related to spills at that mine in July 2023 and was sentenced for those crimes with fines on September 27, 2023.
 Since arriving in Grass Valley, Rise Gold has also made a number of questionable and misleading claims that have been widely criticized by the community.
 Learn more.

 Even people who generally support mining are against this project.